St. Patrick's Day Pre-Writing activity

 How to Prepare the St. Patrick’s Day Pre-Writing Activity

-I will suggest printing this activity on white cardstock and laminating it or placing it in a dry-erase pouch, for multiple uses.
+I suggest printing this activity on white cardstock and laminating it or placing it in a dry-erase pouch for multiple uses.
 You can leave it as a one-sheet activity or cut out the strips to make it more versatile.
 There’s no right or wrong.
 Just choose the one you think will be more useful in your classroom.

 In my case, I like to give the children both options; therefore, I always offer this type of activity in both versions.
 Besides, it is always a good practice to place writing materials in every center, and using both versions will give your students variety and choices.